 - Act of Contrition

-Whilst we had prepared 7 children prior to the boys for Confirmation, I’ve searched in vain for the book!
+Whilst we had prepared 7 children for Confirmation prior to the boys, I’ve searched in vain for the book!
 I’ve haven’t found it yet but I feel as if we are hitting closer to the mark with our choices.
 Meanwhile we rely on Bible passages, catechism questions, knowledge materials and this time we added some successful spiritual reads.
 I have a few others listed at the end for more time permitting and for the older child.

 I was concurrently preparing Bass to make his First Confession, then his Confirmation, and shortly after he would make his First Holy Communion.
 So some of the material he needed to know was cross covered with his Confession and Communion preparations.